McKael/madonctl/README.md

 % madonctl toot --visibility private --spoiler CW "The answer was 42"
 % madonctl post --file image.jpg Selfie # Send a media file
 ```
+Note: The default toot visibility can be set in the configuration file with
+the `default_visibility` setting or with the environment variable (example
+`export MADONCTL_DEFAULT_VISIBILITY=unlisted`).

 Send (text) file content as new message:
 ```